 Figure 6.7.3-1: Connection Establishment for Indirect Communication via UE-to-Network Relay UE

 0. If in coverage, the Remote UE and UE-to-Network Relay UE may independently perform the initial registration to the network according to registration procedures in TS 23.502 [8].
+During the registration procedure, L2 UE-to-NW relay service Authorization and provisioning is performed for the ProSe UE-to-NW relay and Remote UE and the parameters for L2 UE-to-NW discovery and communication are provided as specified in clause 6.7.2.4.

-The allocated 5G GUTI of the Remote UE is maintained when later NAS signalling between Remote UE and Network is exchanged via the UE-to-Network Relay UE.
+The allocated 5G GUTI of the Remote UE is maintained when later NAS signaling between Remote UE and Network is exchanged via the UE-to-Network Relay UE.

 NOTE: The current procedures shown here assume a single hop relay.

-1. If in coverage, the Remote UE and UE-to-Network Relay UE independently get the service authorization for indirect communication from the network.

 Editor's note: Details of security credentials to set up a security context for subsequent PC5 communication between the Remote UE and the UE-to-Network Relay UE are FFS.

-Editor's note: It is FFS how to perform initial registration and update authorization information when the device has not been in coverage.

-2-3.
-The Remote UE and UE-to-Network Relay UE perform UE-to-Network Relay UE discovery and selection.

-Editor's note: The detailed solution depends on the output of discovery procedure for both cases where the Remote UE is out of coverage or in coverage.
+To support the Remote UE perform L2 UE-to-NW Relay discovery and PC5 connection setup when out-of-coverage, the service authorization and provisioning parameters can be pre-configured in the Remote UE.
+Remote UE uses the pre-configured information to discover and connect to the Relay UE.
+After Remote UE performs initial Registration via the Relay UE, the network can update the authorization information of the Remote UE.

+Using the provisioned parameters, the Remote UE performs discovery of L2 Relay UE using any solution for KI#1 and KI#3.
+As part of the discovery procedures, Remote UE learns about the Relay UE network information and the connectivity service the Relay UE provides.

+.

-Editor's note: Which entities perform UE-to-Network Relay selection and what criterion are used for UE-to-Network Relay selection are FFS.
+Editor's note: UE-to-Network Relay selection criteria and the procedures are FFS in RAN WG2.

-4. Remote UE initiates a one-to-one communication connection with the selected UE-to-Network Relay UE over PC5, by sending an indirect communication request message to the UE-to-Network Relay.
+2. Remote UE initiates a one-to-one communication connection with the selected UE-to-Network Relay UE over PC5 using the procedure dsescribed in TS 23.287 [5].

-5. If the UE-to-Network Relay UE is in CM_IDLE state, triggered by the communication request received from the Remote UE, the UE-to-Network Relay UE sends a Service Request message over PC5 to its serving AMF.
+3. If the UE-to-Network Relay UE is in CM_IDLE state, triggered by the PC5 one-to-one communication connection setup with the Remote UE, the UE-to-Network Relay UE sends a Service Request message over PC5 to its serving AMF.

-The Relay's AMF may perform authentication of the UE-to-Network Relay UE based on NAS message validation and if needed the AMF will check the subscription data.
+The Relay's AMF may perform authentication of the UE-to-Network Relay UE based on NAS message validation and if needed the AMF will check the subscription data,as per the procedures described in clause 4.2.3.2 of TS23.502.

-If the UE-to-Network Relay UE is already in CM_CONNECTED state and is authorised to perform Relay service then step 5 is omitted.
+If the UE-to-Network Relay UE is already in CM_CONNECTED state and is authorized to perform Relay service then step 3 is omitted.

 Editor's note: Whether AMF needs to further interact with PCF is FFS.